By Steve Offsey

 6. Empower Front-Line Customer Representatives with Real-time Information

-	Comcast’s VoC team empowered its front-line employees to drive outcomes by using a range of techniques, including monthly surveys and team huddles.
+Comcast’s VoC team empowers its front-line employees to drive outcomes by using a range of techniques, including monthly surveys and team huddles.
 In the initial phase, average employee Net Promoter Score (eNPS) increased by 20 points across its call centers.
 Overall NPS jumped by 14 points.

-	The importance of calculating the return on investment (ROI) of your voice of customer program cannot be overstated.
-How will you build, measure and regularly optimize your efforts if you don’t know the return on your investments?
+The importance of calculating the return on investment (ROI) of your voice of the customer program cannot be overstated.
+How will you build, measure and regularly optimize your efforts if you can’t quantify the return on your investments?

 It isn’t enough to convey the soft benefits.
 You need the quantitative ROI to make a strong business case and obtain approval for continued investment.

 To calculate CX benefits, consider the most important journeys your customers take.
 This might include:

 - Buy or Join: purchasing a mortgage

 - Setup: enrolling in a chronic care management program